xiix0/scam/README.md

-You will hear good news from one you thought unfriendly to you.
+A gift of a flower will soon be made to you.